 The four-hole steam wand aerates milk faster to create a microfoam for latte art.
 The single hole on the Express still makes microfoam, but it takes longer.

 Both machines feature manual milk wand functions, which means you will have to learn a bit about the quirks and tricks to froth milk just right, but the four-hole setup makes it a lot faster.

 Price and Value

-Both machines sit within the mid-range of Breville’s lineup – not cheap, but not like a lot of high end machines either.
+Both machines sit within the mid-range of Breville’s lineup – not cheap, but much less than high-end machines.

 When it comes to price by itself, the Barista Express wins, simply because it’s the cheaper machine.
 But if we’re talking about value, then the Barista Pro takes the title, because you get a lot more for a modestly higher price.